px1624/chess-bot/README.md

 following format "rowofPiecetoMove columnofPiecetoMove theRowtoMoveTo thecolumnToMoveTo."
 An example would be "2 d 4 d."
 The input is not case sensitive.
 All of the rules of chess apply, and the game ends when one player is put in checkmate, or a stalemate is reached.

-4.The only known glitch so far is when the user erroneously enters an invalid value for the rows.
+4. The only known glitch so far is when the user erroneously enters an invalid value for the rows.
 Because the input is coming in as a string,and using stoi, if the user incorrectly enters the row, an stoi error will occur, ending the game.
 We did not intend for this to happen.